Mersham, pronounced ‘Merzam’ by the locals is a small, friendly village dating back to Saxon times.

 Mersham sports club plays host to a variety of sports clubs including the football and cricket clubs which caters for all ages run by enthusiastic members.
 There is also a thriving village hall where many clubs and activities are held.

-In the village centre there is a well stocked shop as well as two very good pubs.
-The Royal Oak is a more traditional Kentish pub whereas The Farriers Inn is a more unique pub as it is owned and run by a large group of village stakeholders.
+In the village centre, there is a well-stocked shop as well as two very good pubs.
+The Royal Oak is a more traditional Kentish pub whereas The Farriers Arms is a more unique pub as it is owned and run by a large group of village stakeholders.
 The Farriers Arms offers very good food and a nice garden by the river with a great beer festival in the summer – one not to be missed!

 Mersham Sports Club